avocado-framework/avocado/docs/source/guides/user/chapters/loaders.rst

 A Test Reference is a string that can be resolved into (interpreted as) one or more tests by the Avocado Test Resolver.

-Each resolver (a.k.a. loader) can handle the Test References differently.
-For example, External Loader will use the Test Reference as an argument for the external command, while the File Loader will expect a file path.
+Each loader can handle the Test References differently.
+For example, the File Loader will expect the test reference to be a file path.

 If you don't specify the loader that you want to use, all of the available loaders will be used to resolve the provided Test References.
 One by one, the